RedisGrafana/grafana-redis-datasource/README.md

 Project provides `docker-compose.yml` to start Redis with RedisTimeSeries module and Grafana 7.0

-### Update port for Grafana in `docker-compose.yml`
+### Grafana port in `docker-compose.yml`

+If standard port 3000 is occupied by another application update the port to bind Grafana to

 ```
     ports:
-      - '3100:3000'
+      - '3000:3000'
 ```

-### Update datasource url in `provisioning/datasources/redis.yaml`
+### Datasource url in `provisioning/datasources/redis.yaml`

-If Redis is running and listening on localhost and default port no changes are required
+If Redis is running and listening on localhost:6379 no changes are required

 ```
     url: redis://localhost:6379